YeshitaMotwani/SimonSaysGame/README.md

 # SimonSaysGame
-A frontend webpage of SimonSays Game
+A frontend webpage of SimonSays Game.